tdchaitanya/MMTOD/README.md

 ![Framework](./images/framework.png)

 **This repository is a modified fork of [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).
-We make use of [junyanz/pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/) and [mingyuliutw/UNIT](https://github.com/mingyuliutw/UNIT) for training the CycleGAN and  UNIT models for Thermal-to-RGB translation**
+We make use of [junyanz/pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/) and [mingyuliutw/UNIT](https://github.com/mingyuliutw/UNIT) for training the CycleGAN and  UNIT models for Thermal-to-RGB translation.**

 ## Preparation: